hypercore-one/orchestrator-ansible-deployment/README.md

    - Service status verification
    - P2P port availability (port 55055)
    - API port availability (port 55000)
-   - Health endpoint check
    - Log analysis for errors

 ## Security Notes

-- The `inventory.ini` file contains sensitive information.
-Keep it secure and never commit it to version control.
+- The `inventory.ini` and `vars/main.yml` files contain sensitive information.
+Keep them secure and never commit them to version control.
+- These files are automatically excluded from git via `.gitignore`
-- Consider using Ansible Vault to encrypt sensitive variables in your inventory file.
+- Consider using Ansible Vault to encrypt sensitive variables in your configuration files
-- The producer key file is copied with restricted permissions (0600) to ensure only root can access it.
+- The producer key file is copied with restricted permissions (0600) to ensure only root can access it
-- Existing files are preserved during updates, with backups created before any modifications.
+- Existing files are preserved during updates, with backups created before any modifications
-- UFW rules are only added if the firewall is already active, maintaining your security preferences.
+- UFW rules are only added if the firewall is already active, maintaining your security preferences

 ## Updating